-The Blue Moon Prospect is the down-plunge extension of the Garden Gully anticline, a conceptual target that was developed from reviewing the historical Bendigo workings, historical reports and field mapping (see Figure 3).
-Observations from both Bendigo, Ballarat and Fosterville suggest that there is a strong plunge component to the high-grade mineralisation in Central Victoria which had not been adequately tested at the Blue Moon target area.
+The Blue Moon Prospect is the northerly down-plunge extension of the Garden Gully anticline, a conceptual target that was developed from a 3D reconstruction of the historical Bendigo workings, historical reports and field mapping.
+Observations from Bendigo, Ballarat and Fosterville suggest that there is a strong plunge component to the high-grade mineralisation in Central Victoria which had not been adequately tested at the Blue Moon target area.

-BMDD001 was designed as a stratigraphic hole to gather geological and structural information from the eastern limb of the Garden Gully anticline, with the expectation of intersecting laminated quartz veins which are usually lateral to the main saddle reefs located within the anticlinal hinge, and which provide a vector to potential high-grade Bendigo style saddle/neck/leg reefs or faults/spur veins in the axial zone of the fold.
-A schematic showing these styles of reef within the context of the Bendigo Zone are depicted in Figure 4.
+BMDD001, the parent hole, was designed as a stratigraphic hole to gather geological and structural information from the eastern limb of the Garden Gully anticline with the expectation of intersecting laminated quartz veins which are usually lateral to the main saddle reefs located within the anticlinal hinge, and which provide a vector to potential high-grade Bendigo style saddle/neck/leg reefs or faults/spur veins in the axial zone of the fold.
+A schematic showing these styles of reef within the context of the Bendigo Zone are depicted in Figure 3.